pydicom/pydicom/doc/tutorials/dataset_basics.rst

 :meth:`~pydicom.dataset.Dataset.add_new` method, which takes the tag, VR and value to use for the new element.

-Let's say we wanted to add the (0028,1050) *Window Width* standard element.
+Let's say we wanted to add the (0028,1050) *Window Center* standard element.
 We already know the tag is (0028,1050), but how we get the VR and how do we know the Python :class:`type` to use for the value?